Poona Community Enhancement & Infrastructure Planning

 COVID emerged and impacted progression of all aspects associated with the Town Planning and the boat ramp.

+Similarly, a level of disquiet on the Poona Creek proposal gained momentum and social media was used along with various letter box drops to discredit the plan of a boat ramp on Poona Creek.
 Disinformation was promulgated as to the unsuitability of the proposed site particularly citing the height of the cliff.
 The reality was that the site was on the gully adjacent to the cliff and was the former leasehold land upon which 'Tiger' Thompson had a creek side hut until the 1990s.
+The campaign was fabricated rubbish and lacked any true substance but nonetheless effective in causing dissention.

 • At the workshop, boat ramp and carpark plans were displayed and demonstrated the whole project was suitable.